EthanEES/Sudoku-Algorithm-Visualiser/DIARY.md

 #  Final Year Project Diary 📚

 This is the diary linked to my final year project referenceing what i have done on a day to day basis in terms of what research i have done, the files i have updated or added, and any general additions or thoughts I may have about the project im working on.

+##  21/11/24: Day 7 - Sudoku Grid Creation and Error prevention

+This day i spent my time adding proper functionallity to the buttons so that they actually work and control the grid elements.
+This research and practice with javascript will come in handy later when programming the algorithms.
+Additionally i refactored the original grid component so that it takes in 2 parameters when called upon so that the grid size can be changed, This linked to the size button which is programmed to alter this variable of the grid when needed.

+##  20/11/24: Day 6 - Sudoku Grid Creation and Error prevention

+Today i spent time createing some baseplate buttons for the grid functionallity so that the user can change the size, generate a random grid and clear the grid.

+##  17/11/24: Day 5 - Sudoku Grid Creation and Error prevention

+Just made some bug fixes on the code adding the correct google fonts link to the font i wanted to use and applied it to the text across the page

 ##  24/10/24: Day 4 - Sudoku Grid Creation and Error prevention

 Today I continued working on the website and managed to add some react and js to create a sudoku grid on the page.
 It resemples the actual sudoku game showing the actual 3x3 boxs within the overall 9x9.
 This is all created in a loop which generates a div per box and added to an array so i can refer to each box individually and make any overall changes or checks.
 The grid has also been made editable with **ONLY** numbers to prevent the user from placing letters in the base game.